w0rm/pre-stonegarden-dev/README.md

 3. Create `siteconfig.py` and set at least `database_url` to `mysql://user:password@host/database`
 4. Execute `python setup.py` to fill database with initial data
 5. Install node.js with coffeescript
-6. Install sass, compass and zurb-foundation rubygems
+6. Install sass, compass and zurb-foundation (version 3) rubygems
 7. Watch and compile coffee and scss files with `cake watch`
 8. Compile translations with `cake i18n:compile`